-- Mobility devices, such as wheelchairs; - Peak flow meter for the self-management of asthma; - Glucose monitor, including continuous blood glucose monitors for the selfmanagement of diabetes; - Apnea monitors for the management of newborn apnea; - Home prothrombin monitor for specific conditions; - Oxygen and respiratory equipment; - Disposable medical supplies used with DME and respiratory equipment; - Required dialysis equipment and medical supplies; - Medical supplies that support and maintain gastrointestinal, bladder, or bowel function, such as ostomy supplies; - DME rental fees, up to the purchase price; and - Breast pumps.
+- Mobility devices, such as wheelchairs; - Peak flow meter for the self-management of asthma; - Glucose monitor, including continuous blood glucose monitors, and all related necessary supplies for the self-management of diabetes; - Apnea monitors for the management of newborn apnea; - Home prothrombin monitor for specific conditions; - Oxygen and respiratory equipment; - Disposable medical supplies used with DME and respiratory equipment; - Required dialysis equipment and medical supplies; - Medical supplies that support and maintain gastrointestinal, bladder, or bowel function, such as ostomy supplies; - DME rental fees, up to the purchase price; and - Breast pumps.

-- Environmental control and hygienic equipment, such as air conditioners, humidifiers, dehumidifiers, or air purifiers; - Exercise equipment; - Routine maintenance, repair, or replacement of DME due to loss or misuse, except when authorized;
+- Environmental control and hygienic equipment, such as air conditioners, humidifiers, dehumidifiers, or air purifiers;

+- Exercise equipment;

+- Routine maintenance, repair, or replacement of DME due to loss or misuse, except when authorized;

 - Self-help or educational devices;

 - Speech or language assistance devices, except as specifically listed;

 - Wigs;

 - Adult eyewear;

 - Video-assisted visual aids for diabetics;

-- Generators:
+- Generators;

 - Any other equipment not primarily medical in nature; or

 - Backup or alternate equipment.